Scholarship Opportunities and Information

 Rio Texas Conference College Scholarships

 The Developing Leaders Vision Team Higher Education administers two scholarships for Rio Texas Conference undergraduate students.
 High school students through college seniors seeking their first undergraduate degree are eligible to be nominated for these programs.

-Scholarship fund resources are available and considered annually for distribution to full-time students in the Rio Texas Conference attending an accredited college or university.
-The Craven-Wilson Scholarship is specifically awarded to students attending Texas Wesleyan University, (Ft.
-Worth, Texas) and The Albert & Nancy Wilson Scholarship for students in colleges or universities.
+Scholarship fund resources are available and considered annually for distribution to undergraduate students within the Rio Texas conference.
+They are the Craven-Wilson Scholarship, specifically awarded to students attending Texas Wesleyan University, (Ft.
+Worth, Texas) and The Albert & Nancy Wilson Scholarship for students in other colleges or universities in Texas.
 Both scholarships are to benefit the Rio Texas Conference.
 Because of the limited number of scholarships available, the process is highly competitive.
-Please make sure that all of the forms requested are fully completed prior to sending in your Scholarship Nomination Application packet.
-Completed packets are due no later than April 1, 2018.
+Completed packets are due no later than April 1, 2019.

-In 2016, three students were awarded the Albert and Nancy Wilson Scholarship is an endowed scholarship fund that was awarded in the amounts of $500.00 to $600.00s.
-One student has been awarded the Craven Wilson scholarship annually in amounts ranging from $2000.00 to $3000.00 in recent years.
+In 2018, three students were awarded the Albert and Nancy Wilson Scholarship is an endowed scholarship fund that was awarded in the amounts of $465.00.
+One student has been awarded the Craven Wilson scholarship annually in the amounts ranging from $1000.00 to $3000.00 in recent years.
 These scholarships have been available for several years through an endowment that was established by the Wilson family for college students who are members of United Methodist churches within the Rio Texas Conference bounds.

 General Board of Higher Education and Ministries College Scholarships